Yen-YuChu/grails3-spring-security-oauth2-provider-sample/README.md

 ```

 They are different from grant_type, and the second command don’t pass username and password for user.
-If you want to get client_credentirals from POSTMAN, for example
+And we can use POSTMAN tool to get client_credentirals.

 OK, we succeed to build an OAuth2 Provider, now we want to use the token to request our REST API basic on Spring Security.

 In theory, an Authorization Server and Resource Server (our functional methods)